miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{</highlight>}}

 There is some nuance here as this assumes that every vertex has exactly two neighbors: a previous one and a next one.
-Specially, the case were three edges meet in one vertex can look very bad:
+This can go wrong.
+For example, if three edges meet in one vertex it can look very bad:

 {{<figure src="/sspl/miter-joint-three.svg" width=500vp class="svg">}}